awsdocs/amazon-efs-user-guide/doc_source/getting-started.md

 + You have a default VPC in the AWS Region that you're using for this Getting Started exercise\.
 If you don't have a default VPC, or if you want to mount your file system from a new VPC with new or existing security groups, you can still use this Getting Started exercise\.
 To do so, configure [Using Security Groups for Amazon EC2 Instances and Mount Targets](network-access.md)\.
 + You haven't changed the default inbound access rule for the default security group\.

-You can use the root credentials of your AWS account to sign in to the console and try the Getting Started exercise\.
-However, AWS Identity and Access Management \(IAM\) recommends that you do not use the root credentials of your AWS account\.
+You can use your AWS account root user credentials to sign in to the console and try the Getting Started exercise\.
+However, AWS Identity and Access Management \(IAM\) recommends that you do not use the account root user credentials\.
 Instead, create an administrator user in your account and use those credentials to manage resources in your account\.
 For more information, see [Setting Up](setting-up.md)\.

 ## Related Topics<a name="gs-related-topics"></a>